 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percent of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry argue this is a measure of a facility's rehabilitation performance.
+This datapoint measures the percent of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry argue that this is a measure of rehabilitation performance.

 - Unc Lenoir Health CareAcute Care Hospitals 1.31 miles away100 Airport Rd Kinston North Carolina 28501Voluntary non-profit - Private(252) 522-7000